There are more vegan restaurants in Salt Lake City per capita than New York City.

 The restaurant had a very relaxing ambiance.
 The staff was very friendly and genuinely interested in our enjoyment of the food.
 All the windows were covered with tapestries, and statues and ornaments adorned the walls.
 They even had a couple of HDTVs playing photo slideshows of presumably Nepal, with a variety of contributors (guessing on the varying styles of composition).

 The lunch buffet is a fair price, and the food is fresh and well made.
-This isn’t food we care to eat regularly, as with the friedness, the oiliness, and spice, it can be heavy duty for your gut.
+This isn’t food we care to eat regularly, as with the fried-ness, the oiliness, and spice, it can be heavy duty for your gut.
 So the arrangement isn’t quite a steal, and if you can’t eat several people’s worth of food like Veren, you’d probably be satisfied going in for an à la carte lunch or dinner.

 Their name comes from their philosophy, not the old Disney show.
 For every sandwich bought, a sandwich is donated, and they’ve donated over 600,000 sandwiches thus far.

-Pros: Cheap, good quality, a couple vegan sandwich options and sides too.
+Come for: cheap, good quality, a couple vegan sandwich options and sides too.
 Live music on Thursday and Friday evenings, and Sunday afternoon.

+You can’t eat out all the time – we certainly can’t, nor would we want to.
 The key to sustainable travel for peons like us is affordability.
 So that means you’re preparing at least eighty to ninety percent of your meals at home.

 This is what Whole Foods wishes it was.
-It’s like Trader Joes and Whole Foods had a baby, but bred out the Wholly terrible customers.
+It’s like Trader Joes and Whole Foods had a baby but bred out the Wholly terrible customers.
 It’s as cheap and sometimes even cheaper than Trader Joe’s, but with better produce than TJ’s.
-They even have their own line of products, AND 72-hour sales where their prices just get insane, like ten plus pound watermelons for two bucks!
+They even have their own line of products AND 72-hour sales where their prices just get insane, like ten plus pound watermelons for two bucks!
 Sprouts ain’t playing.
 The defining characteristic of this place is that produce is smack center, with bulk items in front, and groceries off to the sides.

 They have tons of vegan products everywhere you look.
 The usual supermarket staples plus many more.

 That being said, there’s almost always a line here.
 And not just ‘cause they’re popular.
 The cashiers aren’t moving at the lightning speeds most of us are accustomed to at big generic supermarkets.
-And the customers follow suit, ambling around and leaving an obstacle course of shopping carts.
+The customers follow suit, ambling around and leaving an obstacle course of shopping carts.
 Opt for the smallest cart possible.

 That also being said, we love Sprouts.

-Pros: Possibly the best place for produce, sales, and selection of products, reusable bag discount.
+Come for: Possibly the best place for produce, sales, and selection of products, reusable bag discount.

-Cons: Things move a bit slower here but that’s okay.
+Note: Things move a bit slower here but that’s okay.
 The employees seem much happier for it.

 If Sprouts isn’t enough, two Salt Lake City sized (read: massive) blocks away is this large yet modestly presented natural health food store.
 Their produce is exclusively organic, and the rest of the grocery is reasonably priced – still cheaper than Whole Foods.
 The big clincher is the discount items and clearance items.
 Stuff nearing their expiration date gets the price chopped to half, and “unsightly” (edible but not pretty) produce get stuffed into $2 price fixed bags usually weighing several pounds – great considering nothing organic is under two dollars, except a fistful of wheat grass.